How Mindful Art Can Help You Hear Your Inner Voice in Uncertain Times

 My journey into this inner listening deepened during my year living at Kripalu, one of the most respected yoga retreat centers in the U.S. Surrounded by forest trails, yoga studios, and like-hearted souls, I immersed myself in daily practices of mindfulness, meditation, movement, art journaling, and time in nature.
 It was a year of slowing down, looking inward, and creating space for my inner voice to speak.

 I trained in Restorative Yoga, Somatic Expressive Arts Therapy, and trauma-informed facilitation.
 I sat in women’s circles where we shared stories and silence.
-I taught mindful art classes that invited others to express what couldn’t yet be spoken.
-And in those sacred pauses, in between brush strokes and breaths, I began to reconnect with myself on a soul level.
+I taught mindful art and restorative classes that invited others to express what couldn’t yet be spoken.

-The creative play, the grounding rituals, the gentle curiosity; these tools continue to remind me (and my students) that when we slow down and listen, we can hear the voice that’s always been there: the still, small voice within.
+The creative play, the grounding rituals, the gentle curiosity; these tools continue to remind me (and my students) that when we make space for ourselves and listen, we can hear the voice that’s always been there: the still, small voice within.

 We all carry a quiet inner wisdom.
 I call it the Inner Muse, a gentle voice that inspires, nudges, and guides.
 But life gets noisy.
 Our Inner Critic gets loud.
 We forget to listen.